 Traci Donnelly Chief Executive Officer

 Traci Donnelly joined The Child Center of NY as Chief Operating Officer in July 2013 and became CEO and Executive Director in February 2014.
 In her previous position as Senior Vice President and New York State Regional Director of Phoenix House, Traci presided over $60 million worth of New York State bonding projects and residential and outpatient treatment programs.
-In this role, Traci was also responsible for improving efficiency and developing strategic plans.
 Earlier in her career, Traci worked as a director of mental health services and a special education teacher.
-She received her bachelor’s in psychology and criminal justice and her master’s in education from Dowling College in Oakdale, New York.
+She received her bachelor’s in psychology and criminal justice and her master’s in education from Dowling College in Oakdale, New York, and she is a New York State certified special education teacher.

 Steve Donowitz Chief Financial Officer